SolaceDev/solace-dev-codelabs/markdown/design-to-code-workshop/design-to-code-workshop.md

 author: Marc DiPasquale
 id: design-to-code-workshop
 summary: This codelab walks you through how to design an EDA using the Solace PubSub+ Event Portal, export the AsyncAPI documents, generate code using the AsyncAPI generator and see your events flow across your apps!
-tags: AsyncAPI, Spring, Java, Portal
+tags: Solace, AsyncAPI, Spring, Java, Portal
 categories: workshop
 environments: Web
 status: Published